Queens Botanical Garden: Kissena Creek

 Kissena Creek initially ran under the present-day sites of Kissena Park, Kissena Corridor Park, and Queens Botanical Garden before meeting Flushing Creek at what is now the Fountain of Planets / Pool of Industry in Flushing Meadows.
 In 1934, Kissena Creek was placed in a culvert at its crossing with Main Street (then called Jagger Avenue), as part of a widening project for the street.
 The rest of the creek was buried underground in the mid-20th century during Queens Botanical Garden's construction.

-Today, the remnants of Kissena Creek flow in a sewer underneath Kissena and Kissena Corridor parks and the Queens Botanical Garden.
+Today the remnants of Kissena Creek flow in a sewer underneath Kissena and Kissena Corridor parks and the Queens Botanical Garden.
 It merges with an outflow sewer under Kissena Corridor.
 The sewers flow west into the Flushing Bay Combined Sewer Outfall (CSO) Retention Facility, located in Flushing Meadows underneath the Al Oerter Recreation Center across to the west of the Queens Botanical Garden.
 The facility can hold up to 43.4 e6USgal of water from overflows during storms, before pumping the water to the Tallman Island Waste Water Treatment Plant in College Point.
 Otherwise, the water empties into the Flushing River which flows north into Flushing Bay.

 Programs and events

 Queens Botanical Garden hosts four seasons of public programming, including cultural celebrations and seasonal festivals such as Harvest Fest & Pumpkin Patch, Arbor Fest, and Taiwan: A World of Orchids.
 Previous events in the 2000s and 2010s included tours of the administration building conducted shortly after it opened, as well as various children's events during the falls and winters.
-In 2014 and 2015, to celebrate the 50th anniversary of the 1964 World's Fair, a model-train show was hosted at the Queens Botanical Garden.
+In 2014 and 2015, to celebrate the 50th anniversary of the 1964 World's Fair, a model-train show was hosted at Queens Botanical Garden.
+In addition, during winters in the 2020s, Queens Botanical Garden hosted Luminosa: A Festival of Lights, a light show with more than a hundred illuminated sculptures.

 Queens Botanical Garden's educational workshops and tours offer education to children, adults, and teachers through gardens.
 The Garden also hosts wedding ceremonies, receptions, and other private and corporate events.
-The Queens Botanical Garden has a Victorian-style Wedding Garden designed specifically for weddings.
+Queens Botanical Garden has a Victorian-style Wedding Garden designed specifically for weddings.
 However, registration is required to use the wedding garden and education building.